Szczęśliwice Hill

-Szczęśliwicka Hill (Mound Szczesliwicki) is an artificially created hill with a height of 152 m above sea level.
+Szczęśliwice Hill (Polish: Górka Szczęliwicka) is an artificially created hill with a height of 152 m above sea level.
 It is in Szczęśliwice Park, in the western part of Warsaw's Ochota district and it is the highest hill in the city.

 The biggest attraction of the hill is skiing at the Szczęśliwice Centre.

 History

 The hill was created as a dump for rubble from the destruction of Warsaw during the war, and later as a dump for trash.
 From 1967 to 1970 the dump was covered with earth and a park was created.
 By the 1980s, an illuminated slope with a ski lift already existed.
 The hill was 138 meters above sea level.

 In June 1997, the resort was leased for 30 years to Energopol Trade SA, which made the hill 14 m taller (raising it to 152 m above sea level) and built a chairlift.

 In the winter of 2005/2006 the center was closed as a result of conflict between the tenant and the City of Warsaw.
 In subsequent seasons 2006/07 and 2007/08 was opened for several winter months until September 2008, when an agreement was reached under which the city took over the equipment and buildings.